Concept Paper: Positive Prevention Project in Mozambique

 - Qualitative Research, Monitoring & Evaluation

 - Next Steps

-In October 2005, the Twinning Center (TC) team, in partnership with staff members from the Mozambique Ministry of Health (MOH) Voluntary Counseling and Testing (VCT) and Home-Based Care (HBC) programs, the director of the U.S. Centers for Disease Control and Prevention Control (CDC) Global AIDS Project GAP, the CDC Prevention adviser, and CDC Human Capacity Development and Training (HCD) adviser, initiated discussions to evaluate the desirability of a demonstration project for prevention interventions with HIV-infected individuals in Mozambique.
+In October 2005, the American International Health Alliance (AIHA) and the University of California (UCSF), in partnership with staff members from the Mozambique Ministry of Health (MOH) Voluntary Counseling and Testing (VCT) and Home-Based Care (HBC) programs, the U.S. Centers for Disease Control and Prevention (CDC) Global AIDS Project (GAP), and the CDC Prevention adviser initiated discussions to evaluate the desirability of a demonstration project for prevention interventions with HIV-infected individuals in Mozambique.
 As a result of these discussions, conducted jointly with the Provincial Health Directorate (DPS) for Maputo Province, a group of potential pilot sites was identified.
 The sites under consideration had the following characteristics:

 - Presence of strong supporting partners in HIV/AIDS service provision that were willing to assist with implementation and monitoring of the interventions

 - Expressions of potential interest from staff members and volunteers